2018 Market Outlook

 Had there been more inventory available; the year would have been stronger.
 A lack of “move up” homes prevented many people with starter homes from being able to upgrade.
 A lot of this was caused by the lack of affordable new construction.
 With the increased cost of building lots and labor, the discrepancy between the prices of an existing home to a new home is at a high.

 Another trend that emerged last year was more activity spilling into regions and neighborhoods that have not experienced such a sustained real estate market in the past.
-Because of this, many people to not be able to afford to live in the area or neighborhood they grew up in and instead were forced to consider other slower moving neighborhoods with more inventory.
+Because of this, many people are now not able to afford to live in the area or neighborhood they grew up in and instead are being forced to consider other slower moving neighborhoods with more inventory.
 This was seen in many of the urban and city markets, as well as, in Beaver and Westmoreland counties.

 While not always a welcomed change, this is actually helping to stabilize the housing market in our region.
 In many areas of the country that do not have access to such inventory, housing prices are being driven to the point of being unaffordable.